fossephate/JoyCon-Driver/README.md

 bool reverseX = false;// reverses joystick x (both sticks) bool reverseY = false;// reverses joystick y (both sticks)

-// Automatically center sticks
-// works by getting joystick position at start
-// and assumes that to be (0,0), and uses that to calculate the offsets bool autoCenterSticks = false;

 bool usingGrip = false;
 bool usingBluetooth = true;